codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

 ### Step 6: (Optional) Create a Git Source
 Create a Git Source for the Runtime.
-A Git Source is a Git repository with an opionionated folder structure, managed by Codefresh.
-You can create Git Sources at any time through the Codefresh UI.
+A Git Source is a Git repository with an opinionated folder structure, managed by Codefresh.
+You can always create Git Sources after installation whenever you need to from the Codefresh UI.

 1. Optional.
 Create a [Git Source]({{site.baseurl}}/docs/installation/gitops/git-sources/#create-a-git-source).
 1. Continue with [Step 7: (Optional) Configure ingress-controllers](#step-7-optional-configure-ingress-controllers).